ariosramirez/mcp-pycon/README.md

 ## 🙏 Acknowledgments

 - Built for PyCon presentation
+- Powered by FastMCP framework for elegant MCP server implementation
-- Powered by Anthropic's MCP and Claude
+- Anthropic's Model Context Protocol and Claude
-- FastAPI for the excellent framework
+- FastAPI for the excellent web framework
 - AWS for serverless infrastructure

 ## 💡 Use Cases